SunBangjie/SunBangjie.github.io/_pages/about.md

 Research Interests
 ======
 - **Computer Vision**
-- **Sensing and Mobile Systems**
+- **Mobile Sensing Systems**
 - **Cyber-Physical Systems (CPS) and CPS Security**
 - **Knowledge-Driven AI**

-My research interests are in the intersection of **computer vision** and **sensing systems** to aid Cyber-Physical Systems (CPS) and security, as well as empower average users with the ***enhanced reality*** (i.e., capability of briding physical and digital worlds for daily activities to aid decision making, using only commodity devices).
-Specifically, my research focuses on augmenting computer vision techniques with physics models and other sensing modalities to solve a wide range of practical and real-world problems, including but not limited to enhancing public safety, verifying product authenticity, and protecting individual privacy.
-Additionally, my research encompasses knowledge-guided and physics-guided machine and deep learning, with a focus on integrating scientific knowledge to optimize models and transitioning from data-driven to knowledge-driven AI.
+My research interests are in the intersection of **computer vision** and **mobile sensing systems**, focusing on advancing Cyber-Physical Systems (CPS) and addressing associated security and privacy challenges.
+Specifically, my research focuses on leveraging commodity cameras as a bridge between the cyber and physical worlds to address a broad range of real-world challenges and deliver tangible social benefits.
+This encompasses, but is not limited to, health protection, verifying the authenticity of physical and digital content, and safeguarding against privacy leaks.
+Additionally, my research also encompasses knowledge-guided machine and deep learning, with a focus on integrating scientific knowledge (e.g., physics priciples) to optimize models and transitioning from data-driven to knowledge-driven AI.

 What's New?
 ======